arthursb/arthursb.github.io/_projects/2020-copelia.md

 Copelia is an augmented reality research and development project for the electrical industry.

 The main goal of that project was to help eletricians identify models of devices called reclosers and check maintenance procedures.
 The application employed image detection and augmented reality to display animations detailing each procedure.

-We were able to deliver more features than initially proposed.
-The project was well-received by the clients and the academia.
-It resulted in many publications and presentations in events related to Computer Science.

 ## My contributions